lital-tuli/lital-tuli/README.md

 ### Redux Store

 - **Configuration:**
-  The Redux store is set up in `src/redux/store.js`, combining multiple slices (e.g., articles and auth).
+  The Redux store is configured in `src/redux/store.js` and combines slices for articles, comments, and authentication.

 ### Slices

 - **Articles Slice:**
-  Defined in `src/redux/features/articles/articlesSlice.js`.
-It manages article data, including fetching, pagination, and adding new articles.
+  Defined in `src/redux/features/articles/articlesSlice.js`, it manages article data (fetching, pagination, adding new articles) using async thunks.

+- **Comments Slice:**
+  Defined in `src/redux/features/comments/commentsSlice.js`, it manages comments data for articles, including nested replies.

 - **Auth Slice:**
-  Defined in `src/redux/features/auth/authSlice.js`.
-It handles user authentication, storing tokens, and user roles.
-The auth state checks session storage for the refresh token to persist login across refreshes.
+  Defined in `src/redux/features/auth/authSlice.js`, it handles user authentication.
+It stores tokens and user roles and checks session storage for a refresh token to persist login across refreshes.

 ### Dispatch & Selectors

 - **useDispatch:**
-  Used in components to dispatch actions (e.g., fetchArticles, loginUser).
+  Used in components to dispatch actions (e.g., fetching articles or logging in).

 - **useSelector:**
-  Used in components to access the Redux state (e.g., articles, user authentication state).
+  Used in components to access state data (e.g., articles, comments, auth state).

 ---